sublee/trueskill/docs/index.rst

 etc.
 ~~~~

-If you wanna more detail of the TrueSkill algorithm, see these also:
+If you want to more details of the TrueSkill algorithm, see also:

 - `TrueSkill™ Ranking System
   <http://research.microsoft.com/en-us/projects/trueskill/>`_ by Microsoft